lmfit/uncertainties/doc/index.rst

 by the version of Python for which the package should be installed:
 ``python3``, ``python3.3``, etc.).

-For an installation with Python 2.6+ in the *user* Python library (no additional access rights needed):
+For an installation in the *user* Python library (no additional access rights needed):

 .. code-block:: sh